Hormonal therapies for breast cancer in women

-Hormones exist naturally in the body.
-They help to control how cells grow and what they do in the body.
-Hormones, particularly oestrogen, can encourage some breast cancer cells to grow.
+Hormones help to control how cells grow and what they do in the body.
+The hormones oestrogen and progesterone can encourage some breast cancer to grow (particularly oestrogen).

-Hormonal therapies work by lowering the level of oestrogen in the body, or by preventing oestrogen from attaching to the cancer cells.
-They only work for women who have oestrogen-receptor positive cancers.
+Hormonal therapies reduce the level of oestrogen in the body or prevent it from attaching to the cancer cells.
+They only work for women with oestrogen-receptor positive cancers.

-The type of hormonal therapy you have usually depends on:
+The type of hormonal therapy you have depends on:

 the risk of the cancer coming back

-how side effects of the drugs are likely to affect you.
+how the side effects are likely to affect you.